chanplusplus/myfirstspark/README.md

+## Overview
+![hi][slide0]
 ## Installation
-Assume that in your local machine, apache spark is install and `PATH` is configured correctly.
+Assume that in you are in a linux machine on which apache spark is installed and `PATH` variable is configured correctly.
 If not so, please follow the below instruction:
 ```sh
 wget http://d3kbcqa49mib13.cloudfront.net/spark-1.6.0-bin-hadoop2.6.tgz -P .
 sudo tar zxvf ./spark-* -C /usr/local